Introduction to Unix Operating System:

 - It was the first operating system that was written in a high-level language (C Language).
 This made it easy to port to other machines with minimum adaptations.

-- It provides a hierarchical file structure which allows easier access and maintenance of data.
+- It provides a hierarchical file structure that allows easier access and maintenance of data.

 - Unix has built-in networking functions so that different users can easily exchange information.